Pigrecos/Keras4Delphi/README.md

 **Keras4Delphi** is a high-level neural networks API, written in Pascal(Delphi Rio 10.3) with Python Binding and capable of running on top of TensorFlow, CNTK, or Theano.
-Based on [Keras.NET](https://github.com/SciSharp/Keras.NET)
+Based on [Keras.NET](https://github.com/SciSharp/Keras.NET) and [Keras](https://github.com/keras-team/keras)

 Use Keras if you need a deep learning library that: